yanmcao/yanmcao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an Ph.d student with School of Cyber Engineering, Xidian University in China.
-My research interests focus on Symmetric-key Cryptography and Artifical Intelligence and Cryptanalysis.
-Now, I'm a visiting Ph.d student at Nanyang Technological University in Singapore.
+I am a PhD student at the School of Cyber Engineering, Xidian University in China.
+My research interests focus on Symmetric-key Cryptography, Artificial Intelligence and Cryptanalysis.
+I am a visiting PhD student at Nanyang Technological University in Singapore.

 # 🔥 News